-- context, to serve the electronic arts and visual design communities, being totally directed to representation and animation.
+- context, to serve the electronic arts and visual design communities, being totally directed to representation and enimetion.
+It was totally written in Java, and all the Processing language is persent - 4 resentation and animation.
 It was totally written in Java, and all the Processing language is parsed to be translated into Java or Javascript, for Operative System applets or web-based programming, - 6 correspondently.
 The animation has a much better performance with Processing usage, instead of grid table, not only in the mapped region representation, but also for the vehicles presentation and - animation.
 The animation is represented taking into account the strategies of each agent, and the mapped area the configuration file with the simulation properties.